microsoft/ApplicationInsights-JS/API-reference.md

         // If true, data is sent immediately and not batched.
         enableDebug: boolean;

-        // Report errors caught by the browser.
-Default true.
-        autoCollectErrors: boolean;

         // If true, telemetry data is not collected or sent.
 Default false.
         disableTelemetry: boolean;